freedomtowin/kernelml/README.md

 ### Override Random Sampling Functions <a name="simulationdefaults"></a>

-These functions are the defaults for how kernelml samples the paramater space.
-The function can be overrided to user defined functions.
+The default random sampling functions for the prior and posterior distributions can be overrided.
+User defined random sampling function must have the same parameters as the default.
+Please see the default random sampling functions below.

 ```python
     #inital parameter sampler (default)